-Brighton's Lamptey and Williams declare for Ghana
+Lamptey and Williams declare for Ghana

 "Today a new challenge begins.
 From now on, I will defend Ghana's T-shirt with all my will whilst I give my best.
 I'm one of the Black Stars," Williams said in a video on social media.

-Back in May, Lamptey requested to be omitted from the England's U21 squad for matches against the Czech Republic, Albania, Kosovo and Slovenia.
+Back in May, Lamptey - eligible for Ghana through his parents - asked to be omitted from the England U21 squad for matches against the Czech Republic, Albania, Kosovo and Slovenia.

-Eligible for Ghana through his parents, his father Ahmed played a huge role, while former Brighton manager Chris Hughton - a technical advisor for the Black Stars - also made a significant input in Lamptey's decision.
+Lamptey's father Ahmed played a huge role in his decision to switch allegiance, as did former Brighton manager Chris Hughton - a technical advisor for the Black Stars.

 Born in Germany, Ghana coach Addo was a major influence in convincing Odoi, 34, and the trio of Ambrosius, Konigsdorffer and Pfeiffer to pledge allegiances to the West African nation.